 Authorities have arbitrary power to withdraw citizenship + 0

 No provision +1

 Procedure for loss is withdrawal +0.25

 CITIZENSHIP CAN BE WITHDRAWN ONLY IF:

 Person possesses another citizenship +0.25

 Person resides outside the country + 0.25

 Person has acquired citizenship 5 or fewer years ago +0.25

-Loss of citizenship of C1 by spouse is due to fraudulent acquisition +0.5
+Loss of citizenship of C1 by spouse is due to fraudulent acquisition

-Bulgaria is the only country in our sample that provides for loss based on the loss of citizenship by a spouse.
-The Bulgarian provision applies only to individuals whose spouses lose citizenship due to fraudulent acquisition.
-Bulgaria receives a score of 0.5 for LWIT12, and all other countries receive a score of 1.
+Bulgaria and Turkey are the only countries in our sample that provide for loss based on the loss of citizenship by a spouse.
+These provisions apply only to individuals whose spouses lose citizenship due to fraudulent acquisition.
+Bulgaria and Turkey receive a score of 0.5 for LWIT12, and all other countries receive a score of 1.